jualat/CleanRLHF/README.md

 ### Basic Code Execution

-To run the code, execute the following command from the `framework` directory, replacing Hopper-v5 with the desired environment ID (from either [Mujoco](https://gymnasium.farama.org/environments/mujoco/) or [Deepmind Control Suite](https://github.com/google-deepmind/dm_control/blob/main/dm_control/suite/README.md)):
+To run the code, execute the following command from the `framework` directory, replacing Hopper-v5 with the desired environment ID (for a list of all available environments, see [Environments](#environments)):

 ```bash
 poetry run python3 sac_rlhf.py --env-id Hopper-v5